 The patient is placed immediately in a semi-sitting position to reduce venous pressure within the neck.
 Oxygen therapy is administered at 4 to 5 L per minute until the patient has reacted.
 The most immediate danger is airway obstruction, especially when the neck dissection has been combined with an intraoral resection.
 Elective tracheostomy is done when either radical neck dissection is combined with removal of a portion of the mandible or the patient has had significant intraoral excision.
 If tracheostomy has not been performed, it is advisable to have a sterile tracheostomy set at the bedside.

 Another early complication is hemorrhage.
 The wound should be inspected frequently for such a difficulty.
-Only moderate analgesia is necessary to control the patient's pain, since the operative site has been almost ...
+Only moderate analgesia is necessary to control the patient's pain, since the operative site has been almost completely denervated by division ...